 1. CONTRACT HIGH WATER MARK (CHWM)

+Option 1: Include the following for customers that are not JOEs.

 1.1 CHWM Amount

 By September 30, 2026, BPA shall fill in the table below with «Customer Name»’s CHWM.
 Once established, BPA may only adjust «Customer Name»’s CHWM as permitted pursuant to section 1.2 of this exhibit.